How to create an HTML attribute using vanilla Javascript

 const button = document.createElement('button')

-const attribute = document.createAttribute('id')
+const attribute = document.createAttribute('data-action')

-attribute.value = `some-value`
+attribute.value = 'add-to-cart'

 button.setAttributeNode(attribute)